Houston Energy Plans: Compare Electricity Rates and Providers

 Fixed‑Rate Electricity Plans

-A fixed plan locks your price per kWh for the entire contract—typically 12, 24, or 36 months—shielding you from summer price spikes and winter gas‑price shocks.
-For instance, Gexa Eco Saver Plus 12 holds at 11.1 ¢/kWh for a full year, plus a monthly $100 bill‑credit when you hit 1,000 kWh.
-If you break the contract early, count on a $150–$250 early‑termination fee.
+A fixed rate electricity plan locks your price per kilowatt hour for the duration of your contract—typically 12, 24, or 36 months—protecting you from summer price spikes and winter energy market fluctuations.
+For example, Gexa Energy’s Eco Saver Plus 12 holds at 11.1 ¢/kWh for a full year and includes a $100 bill credit for households hitting 1,000 kWh.
+Breaking the contract early may trigger an early termination fee, so it’s important to pick the best electricity plan that matches your household energy usage.

 Variable‑Rate Electricity Plans